Auwate/kafka-service/README.md

 **WARNING**

 If you look online, there may be examples of different commands not listed here using `--bootstrap-server=localhost:9092`.
-For our cluster, this will not work for reasons outside of the scope of this README, but to get it to work use `--boostrap-server=localhost:19092`.
+For our cluster, this will not work for reasons outside of the scope of this README, but to get it to work use the IP address of the VM you are on, followed by the IP the Kafka cluster advertises on, such as: `--boostrap-server=192.108.0.109:29093`.

 To begin, please run: